TJ10k/Data-Engineering-In-Action-/README.md

 #3 Head to the etl folder and run both python scripts one at a time WARNING... change all file paths to your specific file paths
 #4 make a folder called logs and put that folder path in the visualizer function to log your visualization
 #5 Verify the data has been loaded and you can now run the cli and create visualizations and modify data in the database

+## Environment Variables

+The application reads MySQL connection details from the environment.
+Define the following variables either in your shell, in AWS environment settings or in a local `.env` file before running the ETL scripts or the CLI:

+- `DB_HOST` – MySQL host (e.g. `localhost`)
+- `DB_PORT` – MySQL port (e.g. `3306`)
+- `DB_USER` – MySQL user
+- `DB_PASSWORD` – MySQL password
+- `DB_NAME` – Database name

+These values are used by `main.py` and the ETL scripts when establishing a database connection.